Glossary of Terms

 Leave of Absences: Students who, due to exceptional personal circumstances, are prevented from actively pursuing their course of study and research within the normal period of their Graduate Program may apply for a Leave of Absence during the course of their absence.
 At the end of the period of approved Leave of Absence the student must reactivate their program by completing the application form for "Visiting, Upgrading and Reactivation Students" available on the FGSR web site.

-Program-Fee-Based Graduate Students: Applies only to MA and MSc students who took up their graduate programs as of September 2004, or later, and all PhD students.
-Tuition fees are based on the entire program (i.e. NOT on a per-course basis) and are charged at the start of each semester during a student's Residency Period.
-Students still enrolled their programs and completing their thesis, but have completed all of their course requirements, must register in FGSR9000 to indicate to the computerized registration system that they are still enrolled as graduate students, but only involved in thesis research in their program
+Program-Fee-Based Graduate Students: Tuition fees are based on the entire program (i.e. NOT on a per-course basis) and are charged at the start of each semester during a student's Residency Period.
+Students still enrolled their programs and completing their thesis, but have completed all of their course requirements, must register in FGSR9000 to indicate to the computerized registration system that they are still enrolled as graduate students, but only involved in thesis research in their program.

 Reactivation of a Graduate Program: Any student who does not register in for a semester for any reason (e.g. withdrew for program; was granted a Leave of Absence), must apply for a reactivation of their graduate program by filling out a "Visiting, Upgrading and Reactivation Students" form available on the FGSR web site and submitting it FGSR prior to attempting to re-register.